Tours

 Visitor Service Hours

-The price is $10, or $8 for seniors and students.
-Children younger than 12 are free.
+The price is $10 for Adults, or $8 for Seniors, Students, Educators, Military, First Responders, and Massachusetts Residents.
+Children younger than 14 and EBT & WIC cardholders are free.

 To purchase tickets or visit the Shop during these hours, enter the main doors on the West Porch (facing Copley Square).